bendrick92/benscarblog/_posts/2017-08-09-buying-a-wrx.md

 Please allow us the opportunity to handle your finance business.
 One of the ways we keep our forum pricing so low, is by capturing a small fee from the lenders, while meeting or beating your pre-approved rate.
 We also offer competitive pricing on window tinting, clear masks, and paint protection packages.
 Let me know if you’d like any of the options installed before we ship the car to you.

 If you’d rather drive your new car home, we do offer courtesy pickup at Colorado Springs Airport and Denver International Airport.
 When flying into Denver International, please make sure to arrive between 9am to 2pm, Monday through Friday or we cannot offer courtesy pickup (I’m off Thursdays FYI).
-If you’re flying into the Springs, I can come get you between 9-4pm Monday through Saturday (except Thursdays).Please reach out to me directly before booking any flights to make sure I can assist you in person !
+If you’re flying into the Springs, I can come get you between 9-4pm Monday through Saturday (except Thursdays).
+Please reach out to me directly before booking any flights to make sure I can assist you in person !

 Thank you again for your potential business, I look forward to helping you get your new Subie!!</blockquote>

 And that's it!
+You've got your lowest possible quote.

 At this point, you can always accept Tom's offer and purchase the vehicle through Heuberger.
-However, Heuberger's quote can also be used as leverage with local dealerships.
+However, if you're interested in buying locally, and willing to do a bit of work, Heuberger's quote can also be used to negotiate other dealerships to lower their prices.

-#### Negotating with other dealerships
+#### Negotiating with other dealerships

-Simply take the vehicle sale price as quoted by Heuberger, add any applicable fees and email your local dealership(s) like so:
+While it may sound intimidating, this part is actually pretty simple.
+Just take the vehicle sale price as indicated by Heuberger, add any applicable fees (such as shipping, tax, title, license, etc.) and email your local dealership(s) like so:

 <blockquote>To whom it may concern,